 To respond to music is a natural and basic tendency.
 Our children have ample opportunity to explore music whether by creating new tunes on the bells or by interpreting it with modern dance under the guidance of specially trained music and modern dance teachers.
-Each child has two opportunities to perform before a parent and staff audience.
+In addition, children participate in performances at Lincoln Center, led by a Broadway professional, before parent audiences.

 Each child is encouraged to use his creative imagination through trial and error.
 From the beginning his work with Montessori sensorial materials helps refine his sense of color and other distinguishing characteristics of art.